 Breastfeeding In Public

-If you feel uncomfortable about breastfeeding in public, you may feel more confident if you attach your baby, and then read a magazine.
+If you still feel uncomfortable about breastfeeding in public, you may feel more confident if you attach your baby, and then read a magazine.
 Sitting in a corner will give you most privacy and, if you are with someone, you could ask them to ensure that you are not in full view of everyone.

 Some mothers find that leaking is a problem with a new baby.
 If your breasts begin to tingle as if they may leak, applying pressure on the nipple with your hand stems the flow, and absorbent breast pads are helpful.

-Breastfeeding friendly places
+Research breastfeeding friendly places

 Breastfeeding and the law